nharada1/festival-playlist/README.md

                filtering)
 ```

+# Known Issues:
+* Setlist.fm has issues with some artists, such as MØ
+* Your terminal may try and interpret characters as control sequences.
+Use the text file input if you have issues with this.
+For example, A$AP Rocky.

 ### Disclaimer
 Neither I nor festival-playlist are affiliated with Spotify, setlist.fm, or Ivy.
 This product is in no way endorsed or approved by any of these services.